Chandranil16/DevMate/README.md

 ## 🤖 AI Prompting Strategy

-- Devmate uses few-shot prompting to train the LLM to behave as an expert code reviewer.
+- **DevMate** uses few-shot prompting to train the LLM to behave as an expert code reviewer.
   This ensures:

   - Accurate identification of bugs and bad practices